kubemq-io/docs/docs/rest.md

 ## Send Query Request

-Send Query RPC call send a query request in Query pattern.
+Send Query RPC call, send a query request in the Query pattern.

-Send Query endpoint is a `POST` function to `host/send/request` where `host` is the KubeMQ REST interface address.
+Send Query endpoint is a `POST` function to `{{host}}/send/request` where `host` is the KubeMQ REST interface address.

 `POST` Query request JSON structure:
 ```
 {
    	"RequestID": "a0060e6b-3a9a-4e75-8a69-6a8b6cbae176",
    	"RequestTypeData":2,
    	"ClientID": "query-client-id",
    	"Channel": "query-channel",
    	"Metadata" :"query-metadata",